 In addition to City of London Corporation employees being able to participate in the City of London Pension Fund, teachers at the City of London Corporation's independent schools are eligible to participate in the Teachers' Pension Scheme.
 Whilst this is a defined benefit scheme, accounting standards allow for this scheme to be accounted for on a defined contribution basis as it is not possible to identify the assets and liabilities at an individual employer level.
-Following a review of the previous accounting treatment, the above approach has now been adopted (accounting policies note t refers).
-This has meant unwinding the previously recognised liability through a restatement of the previous year's balance as set out in the below table.
+Accordingly, the Teacher's Pension Scheme has been accounted for on a defined contribution basis in the City's Cash Accounts.